-- aircraft to the engineers and to provide the necessary mathematical knowledge that are needed in modelling the guidance and control methods. - To know about the various guidance schemes and missile type requirements The learners will be able to know the principle of stability and control augmentation systems - To know about the Displacement, Pitch Orientation Control system Glide Slope Coupler and Automatic Flare Control systems - Know the Damping of dutch roll, methods of Obtaining Coordination, Yaw Orientation Control system, turn compensation and Automatic lateral Beam Guidance. - The students will have an exposure on various topics such as 6-DOF equations of motion, autopilots and augmentation systems and missile guidance systems and will be able to deploy these skills effectively in the design of control for aerospace systems.
+- aircraft to the engineers and to provide the necessary mathematical knowledge that are needed in modelling the guidance and control methods. - To know about the various guidance schemes and missile type requirements The learners will be able to know the principle of stability and control augmentation systems - To know about the Displacement, Pitch Orientation Control system Glide Slope Coupler and Automatic Flare Control systems - Know the Damping of dutch roll, methods of Obtaining Coordination, Yaw Orientation Control system, turn compensation and Automatic lateral Beam Guidance. - The students will have an exposure on various topics such as 6-DOF equations of motion, autopilots and augmentation systems and missile guidance systems and will be able to deploy these skills effectively in the - augmentation systems and missile guidance systems and will be able to deploy these skins effectively in the design of control for aerospace systems.
+SUGCENEED A CENTITIES